dwymi02/Hacash-Cheat-Sheet/HacashCheatSheet.md

 * Hacash uses x16rs for PoW, comprised of 16 versions of SHA3.
 The hash algorithms used by x16rs are [Blake, BMW, Groestl, Jh, Keccak, Skein, Luffa, Cubehash, Shavite, Simd, Echo, Hamsi, Fugue, Shabal, Whirlpool, SHA512]
 * Hacash is exclusively CPU intensive.
 Hacash is not reliant on memory.
 So when it comes to workstations one should focus on the number of cores and CPU speed.
 Simple rule, the more cores and the higher the CPU speed, the better will be your mining results.

-## Creating your own Hacash wallet
+## Creating your own Hacash wallet:

 ### In this section you will be introduced to the Hacash wallet.
 The Hacash wallet are the keys, consisting of a public / private key that provides access to Hacash, a world leading alternative to the debt fiat currencies, run by the Global Central Banks
 Many people are confused by the use of the public / private keys used by Hacash.
 To help you to understand the public / private key relationship used by Hacash, I will use your typical bank analogy.